-We offer regular weekly private music classes.
+We offer regular weekly private music classes in richmond hill.
 On top of that, we encourage our students to participate in musical competitions and our semi-annual recitals.
 In fact, these events are for everyone from kids to adults and offer the valuable experience of performing live on stage.
 Accordingly, students that show progress and eagerness to learn more could be put into “group” or “band” situations with other students to have more fun.
 Further, they get to understand what it’s like to play with other musicians in order to improve their skills.

 Guitar classes consist of building a strong musical foundation.
 This includes the study of songs, theory, ear training, technical proficiency, and improvisation.
 Moreover, weekly homework is assigned to students to keep their progress constant.
 The approach to teaching may differ depending on the style of music.
 This is especially true for adult students and intermediate students.
 As a matter of fact, beginners and young kids generally study from a guitar method book to build a solid foundation.